Open Restaurant Design Facilitates Outdoor Dining

 Restaurant owners are finding creative ways to keep their businesses afloat with many turning to open restaurant design to facilitates outdoor dining.
 In New York, the success of Open Restaurants, a program that encourages outdoor dining by allowing eateries to extend seating onto sidewalks and closed-off street sections, has declared it permanent.
 During a time where health and wellness concerns have influenced social dynamics, outdoor dining offers struggling businesses a chance to continue serving patrons and to keep the industry thriving.
 NYC’s response to support its restaurants places an emphasis on the benefits of open restaurant design, and the innovative structural solutions that make it possible, presenting an immediate solution to keep businesses running.
 The appeal of outdoor dining, however, precedes social distancing mandates as a sought-after commodity with an array of benefits.

 The Health Benefits of Outdoor Dining

-One of the factors that drives people out of their homes into a particular restaurant is not only the quality of food and service, but also the ambiance offered.
-With open restaurant design, patrons have the option of enjoying a change from the typical indoor restaurant scenery for a more natural al fresco experience, but a change of atmosphere is not the only reason driving them outdoors.
+One of the factors that drive people out of their homes into a particular restaurant is not only the quality of food and service but also the ambiance offered.
+With an open restaurant design, patrons have the option of enjoying a change from the typical indoor restaurant scenery for a more natural al fresco experience, but a change of atmosphere is not the only reason driving them outdoors.
 Natural fresh air ventilation and even the mood boosting abilities of daylight relieve the health and wellness concerns that may arise in public spaces.
 For most, outdoor dining offers a more relaxing experience than the enclosed walls of a hectic restaurant, regardless of how elaborate the interior design may be.

-Figure SEQ Figure \* ARABIC 1 Gansevoort Meatpacking Hotel in NYC offers guest an outdoor dining experience with a NanaWall SL70 system.
+Figure 1 Gansevoort Meatpacking Hotel in NYC offers guests an outdoor dining experience with a NanaWall SL70 system.

 Open Restaurant Design: More Seating, More Revenue